How many classes are offered to the student per week?

 Why do people bow upon entering a martial arts studio?

 Bowing is a symbol of respect in Asian cultures similar to the western handshake.
-Bowing is also a wonderful way of disciplining our ego, as through bowing we become more humble beings.
+Bowing instills humility and is a primary way of disciplining our ego; through bowing we become more humble beings.

 Competition Questions & Answers